mockturtl/lmde-faq/File-sharing.md

 Clients are available for Windows, Ubuntu, Android, iOS, and the web.

-Desktop apps like Tomboy and [Banshee][anchor-banshee] integrate with the service for certain kinds of files (notes, music, contacts).
+Integrates with desktop apps like Tomboy and [Banshee][anchor-banshee] for certain kinds of files (notes, music, contacts).

 #### Setup ####